indimail/indimail-mta/README.md

 sudo make install-strip

-You can configure indimail-mta using /usr/sbin/svctool

 # Setup & Configuration
-indimail-mta can be setup by create_service. create_services is a shell script which uses svctool -  a general purpose utility to configure indimail-mta services. create_services will also put a systemd unit file indimail.service in /lib/systemd/system
+You can configure indimail-mta using /usr/sbin/svctool. svctool is a general purpose utility to configure indimail-mta services.

+You can also run the script create_services which invokes svctool to setup few default services to start a full fledged messaging server create_services will also put a systemd unit file indimail.service in /lib/systemd/system

 $ cd /usr/local/src/indimail-mta-2.7